 Floating plants do just that… they float on the surface of the water, and therefore have no formal root system to hold them in place.
 Many of them are considered invasive species, and are difficult to control.
 Water Lettuce is a good example.

 Pond plants are the kind that are potted underwater, and can be planted at the depth of the pond in any spot.
 They grow long stems that break the surface of the water to sport their blooms and sometimes leaves.
 The water lilies and lotus are top favorites.

 You want a bit of several types of plants for the most natural looking pond.
 Check out this short video on the types of water plants.
 Here are top picks!

 Photo below by ‘Mark the Pond Guy‘

-Lotus – Lotus is the most exotic of our picks, but is not as difficult to grow as their beauty suggests!
+Lotus is the most exotic of our pond plants, but is not as difficult to grow as their beauty suggests!
 They need at least 6 hours of sun a day, and they prefer their roots to be no more than 10 inches under water.
 Fertilize with a fertilizer stick ever 3-4 weeks during the growing season.
 Lotus are hardy down to zone 5, and can be quite fragrant.

 Most nurseries have water garden sections, and can guide you more specifically to plants for your situation.
 Learn how to grow pond plants, and let us know your experiences in comments!
 We think you will also love our post on How to Build a Garden Pond and Easy DIY Container Water Gardens.Image Credits: Mark The Pond Guy, UC Davis, Aqua Scape, This Old House, PondKoi.com, Bonnies, Aqua Scape, BHG